-2. Select format to zip and provide location to save.
-Provide password to encrypt as well.
+2. Select the format to zip and provide the location to save.
+Provide the password to encrypt as well.

 3. Notice the message – encrypted zip created successfully.

 1. Try opening the zip in GUI.
-Notice the LOCK-ICON next to file.
-It will prompt for password, Enter it.
+Notice the LOCK-ICON next to the file.
+It will prompt for a password, Enter it.